doctrine-extensions/DoctrineExtensions/doc/annotations.md

 - [Timestampable](#timestampable)
 - [Loggable](#loggable)

-## New annotation mapping example for common3.0.x {#annotation_mapping}
+## New annotation mapping

-Recently there was an upgrade made for annotation reader in order to support more native way for annotation mapping in **common3.0.x** branch.
-Before that you had to make aliases for namespaces (like __gedmo:Translatable__), this strategy was limited and errors were not explainable.
+Recently there was an upgrade made for annotation reader in order to support more native way for annotation mapping in **common2.1.x** branch.
+Before that you had to make aliases for namespaces (like __gedmo:Translatable__), this strategy was limited and errors were not self explanatory.
 Now you have to add a **use** statement for each annotation you use in your mapping, see example bellow:

     namespace MyApp\Entity;